STI Testing Service

 STI Testing & Treatment Service

-Our Service includes accurate sexual health checks, with rapid results, an online doctor consultation service and if necessary a prescription and medication for treatment.
+Our Service includes accurate sexual health checks, with rapid results, a prescription and medication for treatment.

 All the tests we use are based on urine samples.